Ganesha’s new abode in Melbourne - Indian Link

 Besides the pyramid, Dravidian temple architecture requires that the building be contained within a compound wall; have a gateway in the centre of the front wall; a raised platform to enter the main door (mandapa); sculptures of fierce dvaarpaals or sentries guarding the main door, and a cupola to crown the pyramid at the very top (vimanam or shikher).

-All these elements at the newest home of Lord Ganesha in Melbourne, are built in granite.
+All these elements at Lord Ganesha’s newest home in Melbourne, are built in granite.

 Balaa observed, “The original plan for granite was restricted to the main shrine moolasthanam, but so overwhelming was the support from our members and devotees, that we decided to go for granite for all eleven shrines in the temple.
 Taking in to account the Australian works, which included, new roofing, new steel structure, new flooring the various extensions both at the rear and for the Vasanthamandpam, this raised our costs from $2.5 million to $4 million.”